marco-ht/pipex/README.md

 - **Language & Norm:** The project must be written in C and adhere strictly to the Norm.
 - **Allowed Functions:** Only use the permitted functions, such as:
   - `open`, `close`, `read`, `write`, `malloc`, `free`, `perror`, `strerror`, `access`, `dup`, `dup2`, `execve`, `exit`, `fork`, `pipe`, `unlink`, `wait`, and `waitpid`.
-  - Optionally, you may use your own implementation of `ft_printf` (or any equivalent that you coded).
 - **Makefile:** Makefile must compile source files with the flags `-Wall`, `-Wextra`, and `-Werror` using `cc` and must include at least the following rules: `NAME`, `all`, `clean`, `fclean`, and `re`.
 It must not perform unnecessary relinking.

 ## Mandatory Part